 TechCrunch is taking over Manhattan on April 6 with our first block party ever!

-Google Play unveils its first original podcast series, “City Soundtracks”
+Google Play unveils its first original podcast series, ‘City Soundtracks’

 With Disrupt looming here in New York, we have a bit of a surprise for you this year.
 In April, we’ll be holding our first-ever TC Takes Manhattan event, complete with the TC Trivia Throwdown!